sanchitapatil/BikeRetailerPerformanceReport/README.md

 Excel Dashboard- https://github.com/sanchitapatil/BikeRetailerPerformanceReport/blob/main/Bike_Stores_analysis_.xlsx

-Key Technologies/Software Used:

-**SQL (Structured Query Language): Microsoft SQL Server** SQL was essential for extracting and transforming data from the database.
-I wrote complex SQL queries to join and consolidate data from multiple tables.
-This allowed me to perform in-depth analysis and extract valuable insights.

-**Excel:**
-I imported the SQL-generated data into Excel for further processing.
-Excel was used to create a dynamic executive dashboard with various KPIs.
-The dashboard provided an overview of performance metrics and trends.

-**Tableau:**
-Tableau was employed to create interactive and dynamic visualizations.
-I connected SQL-generated Excel data to Tableau to enhance data exploration.
-The Tableau dashboards added an extra layer of interactivity and insight.

 **Most Difficult Challenge Faced:**
 The most challenging aspect of this project was likely dealing with the complexity of joining data from eight separate tables.
 The process required a deep understanding of the database structure and careful consideration of how to link the data correctly.
 This challenge demanded not only technical skills but also critical thinking and problem-solving abilities.